ess-dive-workspace/essdive-amplicon/instructions.md

 Sequencing metadata are stored in Comma-separated Values (CSV) files.
 These files should follow the ESS-DIVE Reporting Format for Comma-separated Values (CSV) File Structure.
 Use the spreadsheet template as a guide for entering the sequencing metadata and save the file as a CSV.
 Enter one row to describe the origins of each taxon table in the data package.

-To see a list of options for sequencing instrument, consult the XLSX or CSV file with a guide to sequencing terms.
+[Link](https://github.com/ess-dive-community/essdive-amplicon/blob/main/templates_and_maps/ess-dive_amplicon_seq_instrument_terms_2021-10-03.csv) To see a list of options for sequencing instrument, consult the XLSX or CSV file with a guide to sequencing terms.
-[Link] ess-dive_amplicon_seq_instrument_terms_2021-10-03

-[Link] Download XLSX spreadsheet template for recording sequencing metadata. ess-dive_amplicon_sequencing_metadata_template_2021-10-03.xlsx
+[Link](https://github.com/ess-dive-community/essdive-amplicon/blob/main/templates_and_maps/ess-dive_amplicon_sequencing_metadata_template_2021-10-03.csv) Download XLSX spreadsheet template for recording sequencing metadata.

-[Link] Download CSV template for recording sequencing metadata. ess-dive_amplicon_sequencing_metadata_template_2021-10-03.csv
+[Link](https://github.com/ess-dive-community/essdive-amplicon/blob/main/templates_and_maps/ess-dive_amplicon_sequencing_metadata_template_2021-10-03.xlsx) Download CSV template for recording sequencing metadata.

 ### (iv) Bioinformatic metadata